 - In a separate bowl, combine your dry ingredients (almond flour, coconut flour, salt, xanthan gum, baking soda) and mix well making sure there are no clumps.
 Now, just fold in the dry ingredients to the wet until just combined.

 - Fold in your chopped peanut butter cups, and chocolate chips.
 You can reserve pieces of the peanut butter cups to press onto the top, or just fold them all in at once.

 - Just gently fold to combine, then using a spoon or cookie scoop and a scale, measure out 24 cookies that weigh roughly between 40-50 grams each.
 Add them to a parchment lined baking sheet, leaving enough room in between so they can spread.
 Bake for 12-15 minutes, watching them carefully so they don’t burn!

-- Allow the cookies to cool for at about 30 minutes before eating or before adding the chocolate ganache.
-To make the chocolate ganache, melt chocolate chips together with your coconut oil, then drizzle over the top of the cookies.
+- Allow the cookies to cool for at about 30 minutes before eating or before adding the chocolate drizzle.
+To make the chocolate drizzle, melt chocolate chips together gently with coconut oil, then drizzle over the top of the cookies.
 Sprinkle with sea salt flakes, and allow the cookies to cool for another 15-20 minutes.
 That’s it!
 Cookies will save in an air tight container for up to a week.

 These nutrition facts are provided as a courtesy and are only estimates.
 We cannot guarantee the accuracy.